 Whether it’s Black Friday, Amazon Prime Day, or some other obscure sale, the internet is rarely wihtout some sort of camera sale.
 The key to making the most of sales is to make sure you’re actually getting the best deal possible and not just getting lost in the clever copy or tricky pricing.
 If there’s a digital camera, lens, or photo accessory on your list, here are a few things you should consider before adding to your cart.
 These tips are geared towards online purchases, but also apply to any other type of deals you may find at brick-and-mortar retail.

-Cameras tend to be older
+The cameras tend to be older

 Is it really a deal?

+As sweet as many deals look, they can often be deceiving.
 Use tools like price tracker CamelCamelCamel to see if these truly are the lowest prices on cameras, lenses, and accessories.
 Just because it looks like a deal doesn’t mean it is one.
-Be an informed shopper so you’re not wasting your time at retailers when you could be freezing your fingers off in line elsewhere.
+Be an informed shopper so you’re not wasting your time and hard-earned money.

 Should you bother with point-and-shoot?